 A: If your low-level marijuana offense was committed in Denver, you are eligible to participate in the program.
 Denver can’t clear low-level marijuana crimes off your record that took place outside of Denver.

-Q. What if I was originally arrested for possession of marijuana but ultimately pled guilty to a lesser charge, can I have the lesser charge dismissed and expunged?
+Q. What if I was originally arrested for possession of marijuana but ultimately pled guilty to a lesser charge, can I have the lesser charge vacated and sealed?

 A. Yes, as long as the original conduct is currently legal.